-Well, sometimes it is… and is easy to be quick in my apology because it is very evident I’m wrong.
+Well, sometimes it is easy to be quick in my apology because it’s very evident I’m wrong.

 Quickly is the Key Word

 These are the driving energies behind my unwillingness to yield, to quickly admit I’m wrong.
 Usually embarrassment plays a part as well.

 But I ALWAYS know, deep down, that something I’ve said or done wasn’t right.